jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11:

+  The code now checks that all lines for the defined ions have been added to the fit if they are covered by the data.
+The user can adjust this behaviour or turn it off.
+  Further small bugfixes were added and the code has been prepared for python 3 migration.
+  A new function to output individual components of all the best-fit profiles has been added.
+  See updates in the sections `Check-Lines` and `Output` of the :ref:`documentation`.

 New in version 0.10.2:

   Added support for LSF file format to specify the convolution kernel as a function of wavelength.
+  See details under the `Data` section of the :ref:`documentation`.

 New in version 0.9.10: